kkrruumm/vmv/README.md

 # vmv
 Mullvad client installer for Void Linux (Void MullVad)

-This is a highly temporary and scuffed solution.
+This is obsolete.

-There is no guarantee that this will even work for you.

-Requires glibc.
+I am maintaining an xbps template that handles this the same way (here)[https://github.com/kkrruumm/void-packages/tree/mullvad-vpn].

 # Features
 Install, update, and remove the Mullvad client